skinny85/specnaz/docs/reference-manual.md

 This is the focused equivalent of `shouldThrow`.
 The thinking behind this method is the same as behind `fshould`, and it's deprecated for exactly the same reason.

+### xshould

+`xshould` is a way to ignore the given test.
+This works exactly like in [RSpec](http://rspec.info/) and [Jasmine](http://jasmine.github.io/).
+If you ever need to ignore a test for any reason, instead of fiddling with commenting out code, simply add an 'x' in front of the call to [should](#should), and this specific test will not be executed.

+### xshouldThrow

+This is the [shouldThrow](#shouldthrow) equivalent of `xshould` - ignores a test expecting an Exception.

+### xdescribes

+`xdescribes` allows you to ignore an entire subtree of tests (including sub-specifications defined with `describes`).

+**Note**: there is also an `xdescribes` at the top level (the one that you call in the constructor) - in that case, all of the specifications in the class will be skipped.

 ## Using `Box`es